sgratzl/slack_cleaner2/README.md

 1. select 'Save changes'
 1. select 'Install App to Workspace'
 1. review the permissions and press 'Authorize'
-1. copy the 'OAuth Access Token' shown, and use this token as the `--token` argument to the script
+1. copy the 'OAuth Access Token' shown, and use as the first argument to `SlackCleaner`

 The token should start with **xoxp** and not like bot tokens with **xoxb**.

-Beyond granting permissions, if you wish to use this script to delete messages or files posted by others, you will need to be an [Owner or Admin](https://get.slack.help/hc/en-us/articles/218124397-Change-a-member-s-role) of the workspace.
+Beyond granting permissions, if you wish to use this library to delete messages or files posted by others, you will need to be an [Owner or Admin](https://get.slack.help/hc/en-us/articles/218124397-Change-a-member-s-role) of the workspace.

 ### User Token Scopes by Use Case